 My work on the Notifications feature broke down into several key efforts:

-- An updated Activity Model and Interruption Model for all Alexa devices.
+- The updated Activity Model and Interruption Model for all Alexa devices.
 (The previous interruption model was defined for Echo only.)

 - End-to-end storyboards that incorporated VUI, audio, and visuals in context for approvals through SVP

 In addition, I worked very closely with partners on the visual design and sound design side, particularly sound design.
 We collaborated to identify when sounds would be appropriate, when sounds should replace voice prompts, and how to delicately interrupt without being too disruptive in the home.
 We also worked hand-in-hand with the Communications domain, whose calling and messaging features would need to be consistent with the overall Notifications design as appropriate.